 Researchers noted mild to moderate oral candidiasis in five patients (3%), and there were reports of injection site reactions in fifteen patients (8%).
 Additionally, a total of 15 patients (8%) reported serious adverse events.
 Four patients had to withdraw treatment due to infection.
 Transient grade-2 absolute neutrophil abnormalities occurred in four patients (2%), but all cases resolved without modification in treatment.
 There are also several reported cases of grade-3 neutropenia.

 Furthermore, while not directly establishing a causal relationship, four completed suicides, including one case ruled as indeterminate, were reported in patients receiving brodalumab during phase 3 clinical trials.
 Therefore, package inserts for brodalumab include a boxed warning for increased risk of suicidal ideation and behavior.
 Patients must be informed about this increased risk and should receive a referral to a mental health professional in the event of new or increasing thoughts of suicide or depression.
 Brodalumab is only available through a Risk Evaluation and Mitigation Strategy (REMS) program.

 Children and Pregnancy

-Due to increased risk of infection in patients prescribed brodalumab, all patients should be screened for tuberculosis (TB) prior to initiation of the medication.
-If a patient has an active TB infection, medication should not be administered.
-For patients with latent TB or a history of latent or active TB with unconfirmed treatment, therapy for TB infection should be administered prior to initiation of brodalumab as there is a risk for latent TB reactivation.
+Due to the increased risk of infection in patients prescribed brodalumab, all patients require screening for tuberculosis (TB) before initiation of the medication.
+If a patient has an active TB infection, the clinician should not administer the drug.
+For patients with latent TB or a history of latent or active TB with unconfirmed treatment, therapy for TB infection should start before the initiation of brodalumab as there is a risk for latent TB reactivation.

-Patients should be informed of the increased risk of neutropenia and should be monitored for any new or non-resolving infections.
+Patients should be informed of the increased risk of neutropenia and will need monitoring for any new or non-resolving infections.
 Additionally, live vaccines should be avoided in patients while they are taking brodalumab.